Welcome to the website of Duncan Lunan

 Duncan at Newgrange 2011 - photo by L Lunan

 I have been a full-time writer since October 1970, as well as a researcher, speaker, broadcaster, editor, critic, tutor, and other aspects of the written, sung and spoken word.
-As of September 2020 I’ve published 10 books, most recently The Elements of Time, From the Moon to the Stars and a paperback edition of Starfield, with an 11th, The Other Side of the Interface, coming out in autumn 2020.
-I’ve contributed to another 36 books, and published 42 stories and nearly 1600 articles.
+I’ve published 10 books, most recently The Elements of Time, a paperback edition of Starfield, From the Moon to the Stars and now The Other Side of the Interface all published by January 2021.
+I’ve contributed to another 43 books, and published 42 stories and over 1800 articles.
 My main field is astronomy and spaceflight, I also write science fiction, and I have a broad range of other interests, particularly ancient and mediaeval history and folk music.
-I grew up in Troon, went to Glasgow University, and I ran folk clubs in Ayrshire for 16 years before moving to Glasgow for 30 years, returning to Troon in 2012 and moving to Ayr in 2019.
+I grew up in Troon, went to Glasgow University, and I ran folk clubs in Ayrshire for 16 years before moving to Glasgow for 30 years, returning to Troon in 2012.
 I was an office-bearer of ASTRA, then Scotland’s national spaceflight society, from 1963 to 2011; I was a curator of Airdrie Public Observatory off and on for 18½ years between 1980 and 2008; I was Manager of the Glasgow Parks Astronomy Project, on which I designed and built the first astronomically aligned stone circle in the UK for 3500 years, and of the North Lanarkshire Astronomy Project, which did major work in schools between 2006 and 2009.
+I was Science Fiction critic of the Glasgow Herald from 1970 to 1985, ran its science fiction and fantasy short story competition from 1986 to 1992, and founded the Glasgow Science Fiction Writers’ Circle, which is still active today.
 Until its winding-up in 2019 I was Treasurer and Past Chairman of the education charity ACTA SCIO which Linda and I founded in 2011, and past Chairman of the Astronomers of the Future Club, which we founded in Glasgow in 2011 and restarted in Troon in 2014.
 In 2016-17 Gerry Cassidy and I produced the first four issues of Space and Scotland magazine for ACTA SCIO, funded by another Scottish charity.
 If you want to know more about any of that, it’s in my Bio and Published Work.